abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 >***Note*** The property of changing probabilities in one part of an entangled(or correlated) system affecting another part due to quantum entanglement is unique to quantum mechanics and does not have a direct analog in classical, non-quantum correlated systems.
 So if there are two classical bits that are correlated and we apply some operation on the first classical bit, then that doesn't change the probability outcome of the other classical bit.
-But in case of quantum bit(qbit) applying some operation on the first qbit will change the probability outcome of the second qbit.
+But in case of quantum bit(qubit) applying some operation on the first qubit will change the probability outcome of the second qubit.